 Actor, singer and musician

-Tashi moved to work in the thriving London theatre scene after graduating from the Howard Fine Acting Studio in Melbourne, Australia in 2017.
-In London she trained with Frantic Assembly Theatre Company and currently works as a physical theatre performer and folk musician.
-As an actress with Asperger's Syndrome, Tashi is proud to be a voice for the Autism community through her work.
+As an actress with Asperger's Syndrome, Tashi Baiguerra is proud to be a voice for the Autism community through her work.
+A dreamer, with accolades for both Autistic and non-Autistic roles, Tashi moved to work in the thriving London theatre scene after graduating from the Howard Fine Acting Studio in Melbourne, Australia in 2017.
+In London, she trained with Frantic Assembly Theatre Company and currently works as a physical theatre performer and folk musician.